All Episodes

 Al Gore said today the Arctic ice cap will melt in five.

-The decision on preventing catastrophic climate change will be delayed for up to six years if the Copenhagen Summit delivers a promise or compromise deal, which ignores advice from the UN science buddy.
+The decision on preventing catastrophic climate change will be delayed for up to six years if the Copenhagen summit delivers a promise or compromise deal, which ignores advice from the UN science buddy.

 World leaders will not agree on the emissions cuts recommended by the IPCC and are likely instead to commit to reviewing them in 2015 or 2016.

-The delay will anger developing countries, who scientists say will face the worst effects of climate change, despite having contributed relatively little of the man-made greenhouse gases in the atmosphere.
+The delay will anger developing countries who scientists say will face the worst effects of climate change, despite having contributed relatively little of the man-made greenhouse gases in the atmosphere.

-A draft text published by the UN says there should be a review in 2016, which could result in an update of the long-term global goal for emissions reductions as well as the adequacy of commitments and actions.
+A draft text published by the UN says there should be a review in 2016, which could result in an update of the long-term global goal for emissions reductions, as well as the adequacy of commitments and actions.

-Now, while this may sound like these people are losing, like they're out of control, they're disorganized.
+Now, while this may sound like these people are losing, like they're out of control, they're disorganized, because they have stalled the decision on implementing emissions restrictions on climate change for six years.

 That doesn't mean they're going to stop in this country trying to pass cap and trade.

-So they will do exactly what's going on in health care.
+So they will do exactly what's going on in healthcare.

 They'll get the redistribution first.

-They'll start raising taxes, but they will not implement the actual Restrictions on people for six years.
+They'll start raising taxes, but they will not implement the actual restrictions on people for six years.

 Something that will actually supposedly address the supposed problem.

-So while it says here Copenhagen stalls decision on catastrophic climate change for six years, the real message to take out of this.
+So while it says here, Copenhagen stalls decision on catastrophic climate change for six years, the real message to take out of this: wait a minute, how can you delay it six years?

 You're telling us we don't have six years.

-You're telling us disaster is imminent, and you're going to delay this six years.
+And you're going to delay this six years.

 They are in disarray.

-But the point is they're unraveling.
+But the point is, they're unraveling.

-They they want once they put what they are out in the open and people can see it, people reject it.
+Once they put what they are out in the open and people can see it, people reject it.

 That is what is happening.

-That is why we got to keep the heat on, be it health care, be it tax and crap, tax and pay, whatever it is, clomet climate change, whatever it is the liberals are advancing.
+Be it healthcare, be it tax and crap, tax and pay, whatever it is, climate change, whatever it is the liberals are advancing.

-It is a disaster, and it's got to be stopped.
+It is a disaster and it's got to be stopped.

 We don't need to have an alternative proposal for everything.

-We just because why that's accepting their premise.
+That's accepting their premise.

 We don't have to have our own plan to save the planet.